JellyBool/laravel-vue-pagination/readme.md

 ## Usage:

 > Notice: for the js code, just look into welcome.blade.php
-> adn the data format locates in routes.php
+> and the data format locates in routes.php

 ### 1.Clone the Repo